The Quidi Vidi Village Plantation features

 - High-speed wireless internet

-Individuals interested in having a studio at The Plantation will be invited to submit an application.
+Individuals interested in having a studio at The Plantation are invited to submit an application.
 To qualify, individuals must

 - be an emerging craftsperson – with design and technical craft skills, near the beginning of their craft career (no age restrictions apply)